 Beginner’s Guide to Music Theory – Part 7: Chord Progressions vol. 1

 Beginner’s Guide To Music Theory – Part 8: Chord Progressions Vol. 2

 Beginner’s Guide To Music Theory – Part 9: Chord Progressions in Minor Keys

 I’ll be referring to information in these articles throughout this article.
 I encourage all players to start learning theory, it’s a pathway to understanding and breaking down what and how your favorite players are doing.
-You’ll notice that there are two chords that are used in each of the progressions below, the I, also know as the tonic, and the V, know as the dominant.
+You’ll notice that there are two chords that are used in each of the progressions below, the I, also known as the tonic, and the V, known as the dominant.
 The tonic is the tonal center of the scale, it defines the key of the song.
-The dominant contains the tonal implication of the key as well, by containing two notes that are a tone (one a ½ step, one a whole) lower then the two notes of the tonic, and a single note that is shared in the tonic chord.
-For example, lets use thekey of C:
+The dominant contains the tonal implication of the key as well, by containing two notes that are a tonne (one a ½ step, one a whole) lower than the two notes of the tonic, and a single note that is shared in the tonic chord.
+For example, let’s use the key of C:

 I: C E G

 You’ll note the G from the I chord is also in the V chord.
 Walking the B up to a half step you’ll find yourself at a C (the root of the tonic and the key), and walking the D up a whole step you’ll find yourself the E, completing the I chord.
 The movement of notes that imply a tonal center, or key, is referred to as a cadence.

 Chord Progression 1